HIGHLIGHTS OF the 2016 alzheimer's show

-For the first time, the show played host to an exclusive artwork display called ‘Memorable Icons’, a unique collection of portraits created of famous people – past and present – affected by dementia.
-Famous icons depicted included Baroness Margaret Thatcher, Sir Harold Wilson, Terry Pratchett, Iris Murdoch, Prunella Scales, Sugar Ray Robinson, Peter Falk and Charles Bronson.
+The show hosted an exclusive artwork display called ‘Memorable Icons’, a unique collection of portraits created of famous people – past and present – affected by dementia.
+Famous icons included Baroness Margaret Thatcher, Sir Harold Wilson, Terry Pratchett and Prunella Scales.
+London Live covered the Private View at Gallery Elena Shchukina in Mayfair.

 ‘I spoke to the Care Quality Commission – it’s great that if you have any concerns you can talk to them’

 ‘I wanted to validate that I’m doing the right things for my mum’

 ‘I’m trying to understand if there are other things I should be doing’